 The primary reason for employing a nursing facility is to keep you or your loved one safe.
 Check for handrails along the walls, properly placed fire extinguishers, cleanliness of floors and walls, the absence of lingering and unpleasant odors, comfortable temperatures within the facility, locks and working alarms on all external doors, and working fixtures, call buttons and televisions.

 Quality of Care

-Another reason for paying someone to take care of your loved one is to ensure a level of care to keep your loved one healthy.
+Another reason for paying someone to take care of you or your loved one is to ensure a level of care to keep healthy.
 Find out how often and what physicians come to the facility and research those physicians.
 Ask about the licensed nurse to resident ratio within the facility and within the unit, if applicable, as well as the nursing assistant to resident ratio.
 The lower the numbers, the better staffed the facility.
-Understaffing is an epidemic in nursing facilities and facilities that understaff should be avoided.
+Under-staffing is an epidemic in nursing facilities and facilities that under staff should be avoided.
 Remember that it’s the nursing assistants who will be performing the day to day care of your loved one, so in addition to the numbers of staff (which should be greater than 1:20), ask questions about where the facility finds its nursing assistants, what background checks, competency checks, and training are performed.
 Additionally, the Department of Health performs inspections of each facility, found here.

 Quality of Services

 We all want our loved ones to be happy, so take the time to investigate how the staff interacts with the residents and with you.
 The initial “gut” feeling that you get about the atmosphere and observations about the condition of the residents and their treatment by staff is usually a pretty good indication of what you can expect.